Oops! Sorry!!

 • Spiritual Literacy

-• Learn the art of Marriage and the adab of intelligent listening and compassionate communication
+• Learn the art of Marriage and the adab of intelligent listening and compassionate communication.

 • How to engage with classical primer texts to engage with controversial modern issues in our times; from race, gender roles in public and family life.